Pascha-404/goksenia-portfolio-homepage/README.md

 # goksenia-portfolio-homepage

 // Creating here a website for webdesigner Kseniia Pavliuchik
+// Website includes:
-// working with ejs on that
+// - full working CMS-Area with all CRUD functions for Projects
+// - Login/Register function
+// - sorting of Projects on the mainpage
+// - full responsive design